zonemaster/zonemaster-backend/docs/Architecture.md

 ### Profile

 A profile is a configuration for Zonemaster Engine; see the [profiles overview] for context.
-Administrators can [configure available profiles], which is a mapping from [profile names] to [profiles files].
+Zonemaster Backend allows administrators to [configure the set of available profiles].

+Each available profile has a [profile name].
+Each one is based on the [Zonemaster Engine default profile], Each one (with the possible exception of `default`) has a [profile file] with overrides to the Zonemaster Engine default profile.

 The [RPC-API] contains several methods that accept profile name arguments.